angular/angular/aio/content/guide/architecture.md

   <img src="generated/images/guide/architecture/component-databinding.png" alt="Data Binding">
 </figure>

-Data binding plays an important role in communication between a template and its component.
+Data binding plays an important role in communication between a template and its component, and is also important for communication between parent and child components.

 <figure>
   <img src="generated/images/guide/architecture/parent-child-binding.png" alt="Parent/Child binding">
 </figure>

-Data binding is also important for communication between parent and child components.

 <hr/>

-## Directives
+### Directives

 <img src="generated/images/guide/architecture/directive.png" alt="Parent child" class="left">

 Angular templates are *dynamic*.
 When Angular renders them, it transforms the DOM according to the instructions given by **directives**.
 A directive is a class with a `@Directive` decorator.
-A component is a *directive-with-a-template*;
-a `@Component` decorator is actually a `@Directive` decorator extended with template-oriented features.

 <div class="l-sub-section">

-  While **a component is technically a directive**, components are so distinctive and central to Angular applications that this architectural overview separates components from directives.
+A component is technically a directive; it is a *directive-with-a-template*.
+Components are so distinctive and central to Angular applications that Angular defines the `@Component` decorator, extending the `@Directive` with template-oriented features.
 </div>

-Two *other* kinds of directives exist: _structural_ and _attribute_ directives.
+There are two kinds of directives besides components:  _structural_ and _attribute_ directives.

-They tend to appear within an element tag as attributes do, sometimes by name but more often as the target of an assignment or a binding.
+They typically appear within an element tag as attributes, either by name or as the target of an assignment or a binding.

 **Structural** directives alter layout by adding, removing, and replacing elements in DOM.